JindoKimKor/City-Event-Management-Platform/README.md

 **2024-01-10**: Subsystems have been categorized based on potential functions and features being considered for implementation.
 These include Event Registration, Event Management, Account and User Authentication, Social Features, Payment and Financial, Reporting and Tracking, Event Scheduling and Monitoring, Participant Ticketing, and Service Provider Management.

 **2024-01-11**: The workflow & activity, and use case diagram for the Event Registration Subsystem have been created.

+**2024-01-15**: The Event Organizer, Event, Event Management, and Service Provider classes have been identified for the Event Registration Subsystem.